publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s423.md

 >      before the month in which this Act is enacted, if—

->         “(A) notice of the final decision of the Secretary of Health, Education, and Welfare has not been given to the applicant before such month, or
+>         “(A) notice of the final decision of the Secretary of Health, Education, and Welfare \[now Health and Human Services\] has not been given to the applicant before such month, or

->         “(B) the notice referred to in subparagraph (A) has been so given before such month but a civil action with respect to such final decision is commenced under section 205(g) of the Social Security Act \[[section 405(g) of this title][/us/usc/t42/s405/g]\] (whether before, in, or after such month) and the decision in such civil action has not become final before such month;
+>         “(B) the notice referred to in subparagraph (A) has been so given before such month but a civil action with respect to such final decision is commenced under section 205(g) of the Social Security Act \[[42 U.S.C.
+405(g)][/us/usc/t42/s405/g]\] (whether before, in, or after such month) and the decision in such civil action has not become final before such month;

->         except that no monthly benefits under title II of the Social Security Act \[this subchapter\] shall be payable or increased by reason of the amendments made by this section for any month before January 1973.”
+>         except that no monthly benefits under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] shall be payable or increased by reason of the amendments made by this section for any month before January 1973.”

 [Pub.
 L. 92–603, title I, § 117(c)][/us/pl/92/603/s117/c], Oct.
 30, 1972, [86 Stat.
 1351][/us/stat/86/1351], provided that:

-> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall be effective with respect to applications for disability insurance benefits under section 223 of the Social Security Act \[this section\], and for disability determinations under section 216(i) of such Act \[[section 416(i) of this title][/us/usc/t42/s416/i]\], filed—
+> “The amendments made by this section \[amending this section and [section 416 of this title][/us/usc/t42/s416]\] shall be effective with respect to applications for disability insurance benefits under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\], and for disability determinations under section 216(i) of such Act \[[42 U.S.C.
+416(i)][/us/usc/t42/s416/i]\], filed—

 >     “(1) in or after the month in which this Act is enacted, or